 To begin with, analytics reporting both serve different purposes.
 If you’re looking to get an answer to ‘what’s happening’ you need data reporting.

-However, if you already have data reports (in simple words: organized and summarized data) and you need to find out the answer to ‘what now,’ you need to dive into analytics.
+However, if you already have data reports (in simple words: organized and summarized data) and you need to find out the answer to ‘what now,’ you need to dive into analytics (and analytics dashboards).